wp-plugins/gwolle-gb/readme.txt

 If you do have a feature request, please post it on the support forum.

 * More translations (send them in).
-* Editor: Add options to change the date.
-* Editor: Add option to change the name.
 * Frontend: Add option to show only one entry with $_GET entry_id (use no-follow links).
 * Frontend: Add pagination link for all entries (optional).
 * Frontend: Make it possible for an admin to reply to an entry (extra db field).